KunyuHe/ML-Pipeline-for-Crowdfunding-Project-Outcome-Prediction/README.md

+(Credit to Ziyu Ye, CAPP'20, for working with me to make the improved pipeline system possible)

 ## 0. To Reproduce My Results

 Change you working directory to the folder where you want the project.
 Clone the repository to your local with: